kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 ```

 ## Exporting a whole project
-Kili has method to export the whole project into specific export formats.
+Kili has a method to export the whole project into specific export formats.
 It can be useful when your goal is to use one of the standard output formats.

 ### Available formats